 Time away from clinic has given me space to think about my practice and where I want to go with it.
 For me this involves additional training so in 5 years time my Acupuncture practice is more specialised and by focussing and spending time on self-care I am in a better position to help others.

 I also want to have fun!
 Over the years, I’ve allowed playing the piano to drift out of my life.
 Not any more.
 I have organised joint Kodaly method and piano lessons for myself and my son to start after Easter.
 I am really excited about this!
 As a child I was taught to play the piano not taught music (subtle difference I know, but musicians amongst you will understand!).
-This time I’m choosing to learn music a different way and I also get to have a shared interest with my son doing something he loves too.
+This time I’m choosing to actually learn music while having a shared interest with my son who is naturally very musical.

-So think of something you always wished you could do, or had learned, and just a start doing it.
+So think of something you always wished you could do, or had learned, then organise it, make some time for it and start doing it.
 Just do it!
-Be a child again and be willing to open your mind and learn or do something new.
+Be childlike again and be willing to open your mind and learn to do something new.
 Then in 5 years time you’ll be really glad you did.
-You can look back at this time and remember just now was the time you choose your new ‘normal’.
+You will be able to look back and remember lockdown as the time you choose your new ‘normal’.